 Research data sharing practices in Croatia are still in their infancy.
-Accordingly, the majority of negative answers to the question about the data sharing policy in place was expected.
-Despite the prevalence of negative responses (23), the 13 cases of inclusion of data sharing in OS/OA policies, 20 IPSPs implementing research data sharing at the journal level and four at the publisher level can be considered as a positive development (Table 88).
+Accordingly, we expected the majority of negative answers to the question about the data sharing policy in place.
+Despite the prevalence of negative responses (23), we consider the 11 cases of inclusion of data sharing in OS/OA policies, 20 IPSPs implementing research data sharing at the journal level and two at the publisher level as a positive development (Table 48).